AL

 Current Members

-Dr. Barry Lee Reynolds is Assistant Professor of English Education in the Faculty of Education at the University of Macau, Macau SAR, China and the lab head of ALLL.
-His extensive list of publications includes journal articles, book chapters, book reviews, editorials, conference papers, and edited books.
+Dr. Barry Lee Reynolds is Associate Professor of English Language Education in the Faculty of Education at the University of Macau, Macau SAR, China and the lab head of ALLL.
+He serves the Faculty of Education as the programme coordinator of the master’s programme.
+His extensive list of publications includes journal articles, book chapters, book reviews, editorials, conference papers, and edited books/journal special issues.
 He has taught EGP, EAP, ESP and trained language teachers in the USA, Taiwan, and Macau.
+While his research interests are far reaching, the most prominent areas are vocabulary acquisition, informal language learning, L2 reading and writing (including written corrective feedback), computer-assisted language learning, and language teacher education.

 Ms. Sylvia Liu received her MA in Early Childhood Education from Nanyang Technological University and her BA in Biology Science from Tianjin Normal University.
 She has more than ten years of experience with young children, having held various early childhood related positions including classroom teacher, management trainee, child development professional, and curriculum consultant.
 Her research areas of interest include child language acquisition and growth (both L1 and L2), vocabulary learning processes, and ICT use in early childhood education (ECE).
 She has given talks for parents, workshops for teachers, and presentations at several well-known international conferences about these and other topics.

-Ms. Xiaofang Zhang (Jessie) is currently a PhD student in the Faculty of Education at the University of Macau.
+Ms. Xiaofang Zhang (Jessie) is currently a PhD candidate in the Faculty of Education at the University of Macau.
 She received a MEd in Curriculum and Instruction (English Language Education) from the Faculty of Education at the University of Macau.
-Her research interests include second language acquisition, vocabulary, and language teaching and learning.
+Her research interests include self-regulated learning, language learning strategies, second language acquisition, and language teaching and learning.

 Ms. Chang Si Wai (Cindy) is a Master of Philosophy student in the Faculty of Education at the University of Macau.
 She also received her BEd in Secondary Education (English) at the University of Macau.
 She has been teaching English in a local school in Macau for five years.
 Her research will focus on English for Sports and Athletic Purposes.